-Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature PO 1.1 DTS/DPF 1.1 Non-residential development outside Activity Centres of a scale and type that does not diminish the role of Activity Centres: (a) as primary locations for shopping, administrative, cultural, entertainment and community services (b) as a focus for regular social and business gatherings (c) in contributing to or maintaining a pattern of development that supports equitable community access to services and facilities.
-None are applicable.
-PO 1.2 DTS/DPF 1.2 Out-of-activity centre non-residential development complements Activity Centres through the provision of services and facilities: (a) that support the needs of local residents and workers, particularly in underserviced locations (b) at the edge of Activities Centres where they cannot readily be accommodated within an existing Activity Centre to expand the range of services on offer and support the role of the Activity Centre.
-None are applicable.
+Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature Designated Performance Feature PO 1.1 DTS/DPF 1.1 sidential development outside Activity Centres of a scale and type that of diminish the role of Activity Centres: None are applicable. (a) as primary locations for shopping, administrative, cultural, entertainment and community services (b) as a focus for regular social and business gatherings (c) in contributing to or maintaining a pattern of development that supports equitable community access to services and facilities.
+PO 1.2 DTS/DPF 1.2 activity centre non-residential development complements Activity s through the provision of services and facilities: None are applicable. (a) that support the needs of local residents and workers, particularly in underserviced locations (b) at the edge of Activities Centres where they cannot readily be accommodated within an existing Activity Centre to expand the range of services on offer and support the role of the Activity Centre.